How to send your kid abroad | Ertheo Education & SportErtheo Education & Sports

 In case you forgot!
 Necessary travel items

 Of course, your real travel checklist will depend on where you’re sending your child, for what activity or sport, and for how long.
-But, here’s a basic list of things you shouldn’t forget to pack which traveling abroad.
+But, here’s a basic list of things you shouldn’t forget to pack when traveling abroad.

 - Travel adapters* and voltage converters**